Check the Income Tax Table for 2024 in the Philippines

 What does TRAIN Law do?

 TRAIN Law aims to simplify the Philippine Tax System so that it is more fair and efficient to promote investments.
-On top of this, it also aims to raise revenues from tax collection for the country’s growth.
-Such collections will then finance the country’s investments in health, education, and social services.
+It also aims to raise tax revenues for the country’s growth.
+Such revenues will then finance the country’s investments in health, education, and social services.

 Income Tax Rates Imposed